akira2963753/RISC-V-CPU-on-FPGA/README.md

 This project is based on [Computer Organization Course](https://github.com/akira2963753/5-Stage-Pipelined-MIPS-CPU) and [UC Berkeley CS 61C Summer 2025](https://cs61c.org/fa25/)
 #

-Current Progress : Completed Five-Stage-Pipelined RISC-V CPU Design and L1 Cache design
-Incomplete Progress : Integrating the Cache into the RISC-V CPU and performing data transmission with BRAM using the AXI Bus
+Progress : Integrating the Cache into the RISC-V CPU and performing data transmission with BRAM using the AXI Bus

 ## Repository Structure :
 ```